Pocket-LoC/Housing/README.md

 ## Housing
 This repository contains the design files and instructions for the Pocket LoC housing as well as the assembly instructions and parts lists required for the complete setup.

+Feel free to contact me if you interested in a complete Pocket LoC device.

 ### 3D-printed parts
 The housing is designed for 3D-printing.
 Although many different options for materials and printer settings are possible, I achieved best results using PETG with a layer height of 0.2mm on an 'Original Prusa i3 MK3S+'.
 Most standard 3D-printers and materials (e.g. PLA or ABS) should work, although some adjustments of part tolerances may be necessary.